tanish2k09/KLapse-Livedisplay/README.md

 This concept is inspired from LineageOS (formerly known as 'CyanogenMod') ROM's feature "livedisplay" which also changes the display settings (RGB, hue, temperature, etc) based on time.

 ### Why did you decide to make this?
 (Tell me a story).
-I (personally) am a big fan of the livedisplay feature found on LineageOS ROM.
+I am a big fan of the livedisplay feature found on LineageOS ROM.
 I used it every single day, since Android Lollipop.
-Starting from Android Nougat, a native night mode solution was added to AOSP and it felt like livedisplay was still way superior, thanks to its various options (you could say it spoiled me, sure).
+Starting from Android Nougat, a native night mode solution was added to AOSP and I felt like livedisplay was still way superior, thanks to its various options (you could say it spoiled me, sure).
 I also maintained a kernel (Venom kernel) for the device I was using at that time.
-It was all good until the OEM dropped support for the device at Android M, and XDA being XDA, was already working on N ROMs.
+It was all good until the OEM dropped support for the device at Android M, and XDA being XDA, was already working on Nougat custom ROMs.
-The issue was, these ROMs weren't LineageOS or based on it, so livedisplay was... gone.
-I decided I'll try to bring that feature to every other ROM.
+The issue was, these custom ROMs did not have livedisplay.
+I decided I'll try to bring that feature to every custom ROM, and even stock ROM (because let's face it, it was the most stable ROM you could get on a Lenovo device).
 How would I do that?
 Of course!
 The kernel!
 It worked on every single ROM, it was the key!
-I started to work on it ASAP and here it is, up on GitHub, licensed under GPLv2 (check klapse.c), open to everyone :)
+I started to work on it ASAP and here it is, up on
+GitHub, licensed under GPLv2 (check klapse.c), open to everyone :)

 ### How does it work?